-Awareness grew in the 1990's as the fish began to dominate the Illinois River and by 2002 the Corps of Engineers had finished construction of a demonstration electric barrier
+Awareness grew in the 1990's as the fish began to dominate the Illinois River and by 2002 the Corps of Engineers had finished construction of a demonstration

-near Romeoville, IL.
+electric barrier near Romeoville, IL.
 In 2008 the Demonstration Barrier underwent repairs and the second, more powerful, electric barrier began construction not far downstream.
 Barrier IIA and IIB became live in 2009 and 2011.
 Another barrier was under construction in 2014.

 The Chicago District, Corps of Engineers operates and maintains the barriers.
 Barrier I was authorized and constructed at full federal expense.
 Barrier IIA was initially authorized requiring a nonfederal sponsor and cost share.
 OWR contributed $1.8M.
 Barrier IIB was constructed at full federal expense, and operation and maintenance of the electric dispersal barrier project is also a full federal expense.

 In 2015, Congress identified Brandon Road Lock and Dam as the site for enhanced efforts to prevent the upstream transfer of aquatic invasive species.
-On May 4, 2018 the State of Illinois offered
+On May 4, 2018 the State of Illinois

-to sponsor the US Army Corps of Engineers Asian Carp project near Joliet.
+letter to sponsor the US Army Corps of Engineers Asian Carp project near Joliet.

 DNA monitoring of the Chicago Sanitary and Ship Canal began in 2009 and found Carp DNA beyond the last lock in place before the electric barriers and beyond the barriers as well.
 Advocates for closing the two navigation Chicago locks to Lake Michigan began calling for Watershed Separation and taking the lock issue to court.